Welcome to the Exeter Clinical Laboratory International website

 • Please do not send early morning urine.

-• Whole output second urine is required in a sterile suitable container.
+• For voided urine whole output second urine is required in a sterile suitable container.
 We regret that we are unable to accept specimens in drainage bags or leaking containers.

 • There should be adequate clinical information provided on the request, which should clarify the indication for a cytological examination.